Fresh Ink Theatre

 Fresh Ink, the Lyric Stage’s new play production partner, develops new work with theatre artists in the New England area.
 They challenge the Boston community to engage in the evolution of dynamic new work as it transforms from first draft to first production, and beyond.

 Front Porch Arts Collective

-Inspired in part by the Lyric Stage’s production of Saturday Night/Sunday Morning, the Front Porch Arts Collective, now in residence at Central Square Theatre, examines the interactions between race, economics, culture, gender, and sexuality from a black and brown perspective.
+Inspired in part by the Lyric Stage’s production of Saturday Night/Sunday Morning, the Front Porch Arts Collective, now in residence at The Huntington, examines the interactions between race, economics, culture, gender, and sexuality from a black and brown perspective.
 The Lyric Stage is committed to supporting “The Porch” as they grow.

 Actors’ Equity Association

 Actors’ Equity Association (AEA) was founded in 1913 as the first of the American actor unions.
 Equity’s mission is to advance, promote and foster the art of live theatre as an essential component of our society.
 Equity represents more than 40,000 actors, singers,

 dancers, and stage managers working in hundreds of theatres across the United States.
 Equity members are dedicated to working in the theatre as a profession, and upholding the highest artistic standards.
 Equity negotiates wages and working conditions and provides a wide range of benefits including health and pension plans for its members.
 Through its agreement with Equity, this theatre has committed to the fair treatment of the actors and stage managers employed in this production.
 AEA is a member of the AFL-CIO and is affiliated with FIA, an international organization of performing arts unions.